Spread Betting vs CFD Trading – Differences and Platform Reviews

 - Spread bets can be placed in any currency; CFD trades must be placed in the currency of the underlying asset.

-Spread Betting vs CFD Trading Comparison
+CFD vs Spread Betting Comparison

 Spread betting and CFD (contract for difference) trading have a lot of similarities in addition to their differences.
 Here’s how CFDs vs. spread betting stack up: